Search

-From here onwards, code for both Mapbox and Google Maps
+From here onwards, code for both Mapbox and Google Map`s` is similar.

 Take a look at the following code.
 As discussed before, this will select a location specifically named "The Crow".